Tartan: Family and individual

 A large proportion of non-clan tartans in all of the modern tartan databases have always been family tartans, promulgated mostly from the late 20th century for family names that are not clans or listed as septs of clans.
 These are usually Scottish surnames, but the Scottish Register of Tartans (SRT) database increasingly includes new family tartans for names that are not Scottish or even British.
 Most family tartans have no copyright claim, since they are intended for use by anyone with the surname or an extended-family connection.
-The SRT classifies them together with clan tartans in a "clan/family" category if they have history that pre-dates SRT or if they are newer and are approved by a legally recognized clan chief or family head, but in a "name" category if they are newer and lack such imprimatur.
+The SRT classifies them together with clan tartans in a "clan/family" category if they have history that pre-dates SRT or if they are newer and are approved by a legally recognised clan chief or family head, but in a "name" category if they are newer and lack such imprimatur.

 The British royal family's own Balmoral tartan (designed c.
 1852).
 It is incidentally one of the few long-established tartans with multiple hues of the same colour (two greys, in this case).

 A few non-clan family tartans have an older pedigree.
 The best known is Balmoral tartan, reserved for the British royal family and personal pipers thereof, since its creation by Prince Albert c.
 1852.
 (Note: Possibly as early as 1850, and based on the Hay Stewart tartan or on royal Stewart, both probably by the Sobieski Stuarts.
 It is often misdated to 1853.)
 Some clans recognise tartans for specific family branches and septs that are not themselves generally regarded as clans.
 For example, Clan Robertson/Donnachaidh/Duncan acknowledges separate, established tartans (some of them quite old) for Inches, MacGlashan, MacInroy, MacLagan, MacPhee, MacWilliam, Reid, and Robinson, and they are all registered in the SRT.